Download

 Concrete example: local image viewer

 index.html, bundled assets, and no server-side dependency. .app bundle that opens selected files in JavaScript through the built-in bridge.
-The App Store page is not live yet, but the launch path, pricing model, and release expectations should still be clear before buyers commit.
+The public App Store page is not live yet, but you can download the current beta through TestFlight and review the planned launch path before release.

 Pricing